luleg/DiscriminantMotifs/README.md

   A Python Code to obtain the average Gini importance of each graphlets by training a forest of 100 trees (using scikit-learn).

 ### Clusterix :
-  Matlab files to run the unsupervised clustering algorithm used in Section VI.
+  Matlab files to run the unsupervised clustering algorithm used in Section V.
   (See https://pdfs.semanticscholar.org/6235/cf4b551f768fa793ed759de75f2a01475e77.pdf for the algorithm description).